 - Pairs scholars with a STEMwork facilitator from their area who will provide constructive feedback on each component of the course

 - Connects teachers with local business and industry leaders and equips them with tools to build and maintain those partnerships

 - Provides face-to-face and online support and personal coaching that guides scholars in the creation of engaging learning experiences for students

 “I used to think about industry partnerships in terms of what businesses could do for schools as far as donating their time and resources, and now I know that schools and businesses mutually benefit from relationships where they each understand the powerful ways they can support one another.”STEMwork Scholar Michelle Parkerson, The Exploris School

-As a result of working with hundreds of teachers and industry mentors, we recognize three elements that are essential to building successful education/industry partnerships and developing relevant college and career-focused learning experiences from them.
-These are:
+After more than 20 years of working with hundreds of teachers and industry mentors, the Kenan Fellows Program for Teacher Leadership recognizes three essential elements to building successful education-industry partnerships and developing relevant college and career-focused learning experiences.
+They are:

 - Assisting teachers in establishing meaningful experiences with local industries

-- Supporting teachers on their journey to developing and implementing successful PBL units by connecting them with experienced teacher leaders who have traveled that road themselves and can coach them through the process.
+- Supporting teachers on their journey to developing and implementing successful PBL units by connecting them with experienced teacher leaders who have traveled that road themselves and can coach them through the process